Rari-Capital/fuse-contracts/README.md

 # Fuse by Rari Capital: Smart Contracts

-This repository contains the Solidity source code for the smart contracts behind Fuse's money market pool directory.
+This repository contains the Solidity source code for the smart contracts behind Fuse's interest rate pool pool directory.
 See [here for the Rari dApp](https://github.com/Rari-Capital/rari-dapp) or [here for the Fuse SDK](https://github.com/Rari-Capital/rari-dApp/tree/master/src/fuse-sdk).

 ## How it works

-Fuse by Rari Capital is a decentralized money market creator, directory, and liquidator based on the Ethereum blockchain.
+Fuse by Rari Capital is a decentralized interest rate pool creator, directory, and liquidator based on the Ethereum blockchain.
 A high-level overview of how Fuse works is available in [`CONCEPT.md`](CONCEPT.md).
 Find out more about Fuse and Rari Capital at [rari.capital](https://rari.capital).

 ## Installation (for development and deployment)